-Jeremy Siegel is the Russell E. Palmer Professor of Finance at the Wharton School of the University of Pennsylvania and the senior investment strategy advisor to WisdomTree Investments Inc. He is also the author of “Stocks for the Long Run” (fifth edition, McGraw-Hill, 2014).
+Jeremy Siegel is the Russell E. Palmer Professor of Finance at the Wharton School of the University of Pennsylvania and the senior investment strategy adviser to WisdomTree Investments Inc. He is also the author of “Stocks for the Long Run” (fifth edition, McGraw-Hill, 2013).

 Articles by this Author

 Stocks are good hedges against inflation, preserve purchasing power, and, over long periods, are less risky than bonds.